-Step 3: Once the form is completed and signed by your academic advisor, turn in the form to the Office of International Affairs for approval.
+Step 3: Once the form is completed and signed by your academic advisor, turn in the form, along with supporting documentation, to the Office of International Affairs for approval.
 If approved, you will receive an authorization letter and a new DS-2019.

 Social Security Number